Geometry Descriptions in scuff-em

 consistently within the internal workings of the code, so flipping

-the order in the REGION
+the order in the REGION specification should not

 lead to any differences in physically relevant output quantities.